 At the EUI you will find an intellectual and social community that is supportive, inclusive and international.
 You will not only enjoy an intense and satisfying life on campus and in Florence, but also become immersed in research networks and acquire enduring friendships that thrive long after completion of the doctorate.
 As our alumni fondly testify, the years spent as researchers in Florence count among the most stimulating and enjoyable of their lives.

 The EUI has very high completion rates.
-80 per cent of all students admitted to the Ph.D. programme since 2000 and 83 per cent of those admitted to the second year of study successfully defend their thesis within 6 years.
+80 per cent of all students admitted to the Ph.D. programme since 2000 and 83 per cent of those admitted to the second year of study successfully defend their thesis at the EUI.
 69 per cent of our alumni are currently employed in academic positions while 12 per cent work in international organisations.
 Alumni from the ECO department frequently obtain positions in central banks.
 Over 30 per cent of all alumni from all cohorts are now employed in senior positions in their chosen career.

 Ph.D. grants are available for nationals of most EU member states.
 These are EU member states that have signed the EUI Convention.
 A limited number of additional grants are available for non EU member states.